This article was updated on November 3rd, 2021.

 - Lower limb amputations.

-Nine out of 10 people with Type 2 diabetes could prevent the disease by keeping their weight under control, exercising more, eating a healthful diet, and not smoking, according to the Harvard School of Public Health in Boston, Massachusetts.
+Nine out of ten people with Type 2 diabetes could prevent the disease by exercising more, eating a healthful diet, and not smoking, according to the Harvard School of Public Health in Boston, Massachusetts.
 Other useful suggestions include:

 - Choose whole grains and whole-grain products over highly processed carbohydrates.
 Avoid white bread, white rice, mashed potatoes, donuts, bagels, and sugarcoated cereals.